AngleProtocol/angle-docs/merkl/integration-guide.md

 ## Tracking user rewards without the API

-The [merkl-rewards](https://github.com/AngleProtocol/merkl-rewards) repository contains the history of rewards given across all distributions across all pools of all supported AMMs.
+The [merkl-rewards](https://merkl-rewards.angle.money/) website contains the history of rewards given across all distributions across all pools of all supported AMMs.
 If you want to see which addresses earned the most from a distribution, or if the biggest LPs in the pool you're incentivizing are also active in other Merkl-incentivized pools, you may want to check this repo.

 ## Featuring Merkl in your app